r2sakib/unzipper/README.md

 2. **Configure Copying**:
    - Enable "Copy files" and specify extensions (e.g., `jpg, png, ai`).
    - Or enable "Copy files with logic" and enter priority logic (e.g., `ai; png, esp; jpg`).
+   - Or enable **"Copy whole extracted folder to destination"** to copy the entire extracted folder after extraction.

 3. **Set Options**:
-   - Choose whether to delete archives after extraction or delete extracted folders after copying.
+   - Choose whether to delete archives after extraction or delete extracted folders after copying (works for both file and folder copy modes).
    - Enable "Run at startup" if desired.

 4. **Start Monitoring**:
-   - Click **Start Monitoring** to begin watching the folder.
+   - Monitoring now starts automatically when the app launches.
    - Use **Stop Monitoring** to pause.
    - Use **Extract All Existing** to process all current archives in the monitored folder.
    - Use **Stop Extracting** to halt extraction/copying immediately.